Cost of Living

 Household Support Fund

-If you are a professional working with residents of pension age or older who are in need of financial support, please e-mail us community@breckland.gov.uk
+If you are a professional working with residents who need financial support, please e-mail us community@breckland.gov.uk

 Universal Credit

-If your circumstances have changed due to job loss or reduced hours, you may be eligible to apply for Universal Credit,find out how to claim online or call the Universal Credit helpline: 0800 3285644
+If your circumstances have changed due to job loss or reduced hours, you may be eligible to apply for Universal Credit,find out how to claim online (opens new window) or call the Universal Credit helpline: 0800 3285644

-If you don't have enough to live on whilst you wait for your first payment you can ask for anadvance payment after you've made a claim.
+If you don't have enough to live on whilst you wait for your first payment, you can ask for anadvance payment (opens new window) after you've made a claim.
 You can also ask for a hardship payment if you cannot pay for rent, heating, food or hygiene needs or because you got a sanction.
 You need to pay it back through your Universal Credit payments - they'll be lower until you pay it back.

 Change how you get your Universal Credit: